markandrewharley/hello/README.md

 # hello
-Web programming with Python and Javascript
+Web programming with Python and Javascript.
-An edX online course
+An edX online course.